 The grunt work begins.

-"In this Special Series about the Mechanical Restoration, I document the repairs, the replacement parts and the upgrades to the E46 M3.
+"This Special Series documents my Mechanical Program.
+I touch the repairs, the replacement parts and the upgrades to the E46 M3.

 In this entry, we review its mechanical condition."